 Pension is like a lifeline after the retirement of an individual.
 Everyone needs a steady stream of monthly income to manage the bills and expenses when they are no longer working.
 But have you ever wondered what happens to your pension when you die?
 This is a valid question, especially when you have a dependent family member.
+However, almost all pension plans have spousal benefits and beneficiary designation but things get complicated when these factors comes into play.

 However, don’t consider anything; go through this article to understand the in-line perspective on this concern.
+Having a clear understanding of pension is essential to counter any unexpected situation in future.
+Let’s discuss.

 Types of Pensions and Their Post-Retirement Rules